 A wide range of physical activities is enjoyed by all pupils each week.
 A course of swimming lessons is organised for Year 3 and 4 children in the summer term at Farleigh School.
 Usually, various sporting fixtures are organised and we take part in Rural Schools sporting events and local cluster events throughout the year.
-Every other year, our Year 5 and Year 6 children take part in Bike-ability, a programme that teaches how to ride a bicycle safely and about road safety awareness.
+Every other year, in the spring term, our Year 5 and Year 6 children take part in Bike-ability, a programme that teaches how to ride a bicycle safely and about road safety awareness.
 In Year 5, the children undertake lessons in drug and alcohol use and abuse and in Year 6, a series of Sex Education lessons are taught.
-From 2021, the revised Relationship and Sex Education curriculum will be delivered.
+From 2021, the revised Relationship and Health Education curriculum will be delivered.

 Currently, coaches from District Sports South and PH Sports Coaching are employed to run after school sports clubs and PH Sports run our breakfast club.

 Music plays an extremely important part of the life of the school.
 There is the opportunity to learn to play an orchestral instrument through Hampshire Music Service who can provide peripatetic brass, woodwind, keyboard, guitar and strings teachers.
 Our older children would usually be given the opportunity to play in the Andover Area Ensembles run by Hampshire Music Service staff; again, this is on hold for the time being.

 In the summer term, residential opportunities are offered to all children in Years 5 and 6.
 Currently we use the PGL Education and Adventure Centres Osmington Bay (Dorset), Little Canada (Isle of Wight) and Liddington (Wiltshire).
 Children in Years 3 to 6 learn French.